 List all of the objectives of your project.
 These should show the detailed steps to achieving your overall aim.
-Keep the objectives short and specific.
+Keep the objectives short and specific e.g. deliver a free and impartial energy advice service in our town.

 2.5 Outcomes